Wondering how PayPal vs Wise compares in Malaysia? We compared the exchange rates, fees and features in our in-depth review of the two providers.

 “You don’t need to pay a transaction fee when you send payments with PayPal.
 The recipient covers that.
 If you send a payment overseas in a different currency, a small conversion fee applies.”

-This means you’re actually paying 3.5% of 5,000MYR (175MYR) as a currency conversion fee.
+This means in addition to the 4.99 USD charge, you’re actually paying 3.5% of 5,000MYR (175MYR) as a currency conversion fee.
 Your recipient receives the equivalent of about 4,825MYR in USD.

 If any transaction requires currency conversion - when you’re sending money overseas, or shopping online at a retailer based abroad for example - PayPal will set the exchange rate used.

 PayPal’s exchange rate is called the transaction exchange rate.
-Here’s what PayPal says about how the transaction exchange rate is calculated:⁵
+Here’s what PayPal says about how the transaction exchange rate is calculated³:

 “The transaction exchange rate is adjusted regularly and includes a currency conversion fee applied and retained by us on a base exchange rate to form the rate applicable to your conversion.”